Alan Risher: 1983

 The Wranglers improbable 30-29 come from behind victory over Chicago is considered by most to be the biggest upset in league history and one of that league's most important moments.
 The outcome of the game gave viability to the other teams in the league early in the season and told football fans that there was nothing inevitable about any USFL game's outcome.

 Fueled by their comeback win, the young Wranglers flourished.
 Risher started the next 4 games and led the team to a 3–3 record putting the team in a 4-way tie for the Pacific Division lead.
 Risher struggled in week 7, giving way to Krueger after 2 Interceptions in an ugly 44–23 loss to the potent Johnnie Walton-led Boston Breakers.
 Risher came back to start the following week, throwing three touchdowns and playing an error free game, leading the Wranglers back into a tie for first in the division with a 24–3 victory over their Division rivals, the Denver Gold.

 From here the season collapsed for Risher and his 4-4 Wranglers.
 They would finish with a USFL record 10 straight losses.
 Although, Riser, Keel, Balholm, and Flowers would all end the season among the league leaders, the team was legitimately among the youngest and least talented in the league.
 The defense and offense were both inconsistent.
 As the rest of the league rounded into midseason form, the offense struggled and the Wrangler D had difficulties keeping the games within reach.
 Talent and depth shortfalls, the "Arizona heat", the young team collectively hitting a "rookie wall", and bad coaching are listed as possible factors credited with the collapse of the 1983 Wranglers.

-Risher was generally solid if unspectacular down the stretch, but had one truly awful game --- in the Wranglers 20–14 loss to the Tampa Bay Bandits in week 11, throwing 4 INTs in a very winnable game.
-In weeks 14–16, Risher was repeatedly yanked from the game by Coach Doug Shively.
+Risher was generally solid if unspectacular down the stretch though he struggles in the Wrangler's 20–14 loss to the Tampa Bay Bandits in week 11, throwing 4 Interceptions.
+In weeks 14–16, COuch Doug Shively repeatedly removed Risher from the game.
 Risher did not play in weeks 17 and 18.

 In spite of the team's finish, Risher would finish the season as the league's 6th ranked quarterback in 1983.